 The child’s eyes begin to “swim” with tears.
 They are so numerous they fall from his face and hit his feet.
 His second reaction, after crying, is to pause and hope for some measure of guilt to show itself on his parent’s face.

-The child is going to be disappointed though as the “ogre” who is standing over him in this moment shows none of the guilt the child is hoping her.
+The child is going to be disappointed though as the “ogre” who is standing over him at this moment shows none of the guilt the child is hoping for her.
 This person, who is later shown to be the father, seems to be beyond love at this point.
 He is not a member of the family, he is a “giant,” a monster to be abhorred.

 The child’s mind works creatively, acting off the image of his father as an ogre.
 He imagines he can “trap him” in a pit, or cut down a tree he is “scrambling down.”
 These imaginations help the child move through the emotions of sadness and anger.

-In the final set of lines the speaker turns to the thoughts of the father, but describes them as if from a distance.
+In the final set of lines, the speaker turns to the thoughts of the father but describes them as if from a distance.
 There is no true emotion in them, only a description of emotion.

-From this new perspective the reader is able to grasp why it is the father acted in this way.
-Why, a reader might be wondering, does he not reach down and comfort his child?
-The speaker knows a reader will be just as confused as the child is, and makes a point to describe whats being done.
+From this new perspective, the reader is able to grasp why it is the father acted in this way.
+Why a reader might be wondering, does he not reach down and comfort his child?
+The speaker knows a reader will be just as confused as the child is, and makes a point to describe what’s being done.

-First though, the speaker states that the child’s “tears” have the ability to “scald” the father.
+First, though, the speaker states that the child’s “tears” have the ability to “scald” the father.
 Their presence and the emotions which accompany them, burn the father as if they are acid.
 He hates that his child is crying and wants to pick him up.
 He refrains from doing so, as well as from any other attempts that might “curb [his] sadness.”
 This is all in an effort to keep from “ruin[ing] the lessons” the father believes the child “should learn.”

-The final line of the poem which makes up its own short stanza, gives the speaker a glimpse into what it was that angered the father.
+The final line of the poem which makes up its own short stanza gives the speaker a glimpse into what it was that angered the father.
 This simple statement, “You must not make a plaything of the rain,” lets the reader know that the child was probably playing around outside and lost control.
 Perhaps he was splashing in puddles or running from his father.